Therapists / Clinical Team

 Amber earned her master’s degree in social work, Certified Drug and Alcohol Counselor (CADC) credentialing, and a Co-Occurring Substance Use and Mental Health Disorder Professionals (CODP) Certification from Aurora University.

-Daniel Garcia , LPC
+Daniel Garcia , LCPC

 Finding your way through tumultuous moments can feel like a daunting task and an uphill battle.
 It can be a lonely experience to hurt and feel misunderstood.
 When your journey becomes difficult and the world starts to feel a little colder, I would like to help.
 Though at times it may be difficult to see, everyone has the capacity to live a meaningful and rewarding life, which is truly remarkable and beautiful.